fmoo/react-typeahead/README.md

 If provided as a string, it will interpret it as a field name and use that field from each option object.

+#### props.formInputOption

+Type: `String` or `Function`

+A function to map an option onto a string to include in HTML forms (see `props.name`).
+Receives `(option)` as arguments.
+Must return a string.

+If specified as a string, it will interpret it as a field name and use that field from each option object.

+If not specified, it will fall back onto the semantics described in `props.displayOption`.

+This option is ignored if you don't specify the `name` prop.
+It is required if you both specify the `name` prop and are using non-string options.
+It is optional otherwise.

 ---

 ### Tokenizer(props)